 - Traditional incandescent lighting illuminates around the perimeter of the dial

-- Compatible with 2 - 4 pulse ignition signals (4-8 cylinder engines) with points, electronic, and most 12V high-performance racing ignitions.
+- Compatible with most 4, 6, and 8 cylinder engines (2 - 4 pulse per revolution ignition signals) with points, electronic, and most 12V high-performance racing ignitions.

 - 12 and 16 volt compatible, well-suited with nearly every street car or race car electrical system

 - Gauge kit includes bulb and socket assembly, red and green bulb covers, mounting hardware, and detailed instructions for installation

 - AutoMeter’s race proven air-core electric tachometers provide quick and accurate readings with a needle so responsive it can go from 0 - full scale in 333 milliseconds

 - SHIPPED WITH

 what do i need to hook make this tach work with a 1995 12valve cummins diesel engine? i have the factory crankshaft sensor, but have deleted the pcm.Thank you for your question.
 You will need our #9112 diesel tach adapter.Date published: 2019-03-20

 hi how do I change the color of the light.
 I have the 2 colored plastic pieces , and no idea where they go. my other gauges have a hole and bulb. thanks for any help murrayThank you for your question.
 On the back of your speedometer there is a black cap covering a hole in the casing.
 You can use a small flat head screwdriver to pop that cap off of the hole.
 Directly inside the opening you will see the back of your light bulb/socket.
 That light is our part number 3212, and you twist it to remove it from the circuit board and take it out of the gauge.
 At this point you can put your light boots over the bulb or remove the bulb and replace it with a T3 wedge LED replacement, and then when you are finished just twist it back into place on the circuit board and put the black cover back over the hole in the casing.Date published: 2018-12-20